magento/devdocs/src/_includes/upgrade/uct-error-reference.md

 ### Custom code

 Custom code warnings are raised when the references to deprecated code are detected.
 Such references should be replaced with the supported extension points.
-Please pay attention to the "@see" annotation of deprecated item for recommendations.
+Please pay attention to the `@see` annotation of deprecated item for recommendations.

 {:.error-table}
 | Error code | Error description | Suggested action |